 - 1/4 tsp pepper

 - Mix flour and salt in a large bowl.
 Add small cubes or flakes of cold vegan butter.
 Knead everything until you have a mixture that resembles coarse breadcrumbs, but don’t work the dough too long.
 Now add the cold water and quickly knead until you have a smooth dough.
-Form a ball, cover it and leave to rest for about 30-60 minutes.
+Form a ball, cover it and leave to rest in the fridge for about 30-60 minutes.

 - Meanwhile, finely dice the onion and garlic.
 Cut the smoked tofu into 0.5 cm cubes.
 Chop the chard stalks and leaves separately.
 Sauté the stems with onion, garlic and smoked tofu in a pan with the olive oil for about 5 minutes at medium to high temperature.
 Then add the leaves, mix everything and remove from the heat.